Willtor/def/README.md

 ```

 **LLVM:**
-* DEFC, at present requires llvm-3.9: `sudo apt-get install llvm-3.9 llvm-3.9-dev`
+* DEF requires the TAPIR extension to LLVM, which you have to build yourself.
+The meta-package can be found at: https://github.com/wsmoses/Tapir-Meta
+* Follow the instructions for building.
+Caution: The debug binaries can get quite large, leading to long build-times.
+For better results, try building the release version.
+* You do not need to install TAPIR.
+* Set the environment variable, TAPIRPATH, to your /path/to/tapir, the parent of the build subdirectory that was created.

 ### Compiler Binary

-Build the `defc` binary with:
+Build the `def` compiler binary with:

 ```
 % make
 % sudo make install
 ```

-If you choose not to install it, the built binary is in the repo at `bin/defc`.
+If you choose not to install it, the built binary is in the repo at `bin/def`.

 ## Contributions